Pennsylvania Station (1910–1963): Other artifacts

 The statue of Samuel Rea still exists and is located outside the modern Penn Station entrance on Seventh Avenue.
+Six bronze torchères from the waiting room were reinstalled in front of the Cathedral of St. John the Divine when the station building was demolished.
+By the 1990s, these lampposts had been moved to the cathedral's crypt due to deterioration.

 Layout features

 Other small architectural details remain in the station.
 Some of the original staircases to platform level, with brass and iron handrails, still exist, though others have been replaced with escalators.
 The original cast iron partition that separates the Long Island Rail Road waiting area on the lower concourse was uncovered during renovations in 1994.
 Original granite becomes exposed every so often in heavily trafficked corridors where modern flooring has worn, and the modern waiting areas and ticket booths occupy roughly the same spaces as the original 1910 configuration.
 Vestiges of the northern entrance carriageway also exist.
 The modern station still maintains the structural underpinnings of the original station.
 From platform level, glass vault lights can still be seen embedded within the ceiling (the floor of the lower concourse) that once let light pass through the concourse from the glass ceilings of the original train shed.